jaehayi25/DnDPlayerStatTracker/README.md

-# Instructions to Run Bot on Discord
+# Instructions to Run the Bot on Discord

 1. Follow the instructions on Installations & Preperations on this site: https://discordjs.guide/preparations/